influxdata/docs-v2/content/v2.0/write-data/best-practices/optimize-writes.md

 ---
 title: Optimize writes to InfluxDB
 description: >
-  Optimize performance and system overhead when writing data to InfluxDB using some simple tips.
+  Simple tips to optimize performance and system overhead when writing data to InfluxDB.
 weight: 202
 menu:
   v2_0: